AnayGondhalekar/Automated-Warehouse-System/README.md

 # Automated-Warehouse-System

-## Repository for the Super project -'Automated Warehouse System using Robotic Arm and AWS with Image Processing' for the course EID (ECEN 5053-002) at University of Colorado Boulder
+## Repository for the Super project -'Automated Warehouse System using Robotic Arm and AWS with Image Processing'
+## For the course EID (ECEN 5053-002) at University of Colorado Boulder
+## By- Anay Gondhalekar, Nikhil Divekar, Shubham Jaiswal

 ### Names of Developers and Students-